Senda Literal de Málaga - Malaga Coastal Path

 RED - you can make a safe diversion to link to the next section.

-In Mijas Costa, cyclists are not allowed on the boardwalk Saturday, sunday holidays nor (in 2020) summer from 15 June to 15 September nor anytime from 11:00 to 14:00 hrs and from 16:00 to 19:00 hrs.
+In Mijas Costa, cyclists are not allowed on the boardwalk Saturdays, Sundays nor holidays.
+On Monday to Friday cyclists not allowed from 11:00 to 14:00 hrs and from 16:00 to 19:00 hrs.

 In Marbella, cyclists using the promenade must keep to a 10km/h speed limit.
 Special Marbella street route for cyclists created in summer.

 Cadiz coastal Path

 Dario Sur newspaper reported in October 2020 that Cristobal Ortega, a Diputado from Delegación de Medio Ambiente, of the Diputation de Malaga had mentioned that there had been meetings with the Diputacion de Cadiz to learn in depth about the project.
 Cristóbal Ortega was "optimistic" about this interest from Cadiz.
 This project has been silent since.

 Granada Hoy reported in October 2021 that the Gran Senda de Costa de Granada (Granada coastal path) is a step closer as the project had just been officially presented to European Next Generation in a request for EU grants of two million euros.
 An answer was hoped to be known by November, however by May 2022 there was no published news.

 It can be said work on the project has already begun: